chankinonn/GroupStruct/README.md

 Thorpe, R. S. (1983) A review of the numerical methods for recognising and analysing racial differentiation, in: Felsenstein, J. (Ed.), *Numerical Taxonomy*.
 Springer Verlag, Berlin, pp. 404-423

+Reist, J. D. (1985) An empirical evaluation of several univariate methods that adjust for size variation in morphometric data. *Canadian Journal of Zoology*, 63: 1429-1439

 Lleonart, J., Salat, J., and Torres, G. J. (2000) Removing Allometric Effects of Body Size in Morphological Analysis. *Journal of Theoretical Biology*, 205: 85-93